Cormac88/PDA_Project_Covid-19/README.md

 - Admission to ICU
 - Death/Recovery

 To breakdown this project and to start it, I am going to focus on the Age variable first.
 I will get some statistics from the web and get the age data simulated and put this into a Pandas DataFrame using NumPy.
+This has been achieved now along with simulating some data on gender.
+These statistics have been added to a pandas dataframe called `dfcovid`.

 # Quick Steps